integromat/vscode-apps-sdk/README.md

 #### Waiting for the implementation

-- More user friendly error in case of invalid ID
 - More user friendly error in case of invalid JSON code
 - Create local components (webhooks, RPCs, functions).
   - Note: Create with empty files only (or single template only)